krshubh/SkewedImage/Readme.md

 	-> python main.py 'image_name.jpg'

-2) Approach :
-	a) Training
+## Training
-	For training
         -> run python train.py

+## Test
+        -> run python test.py

+## Important points
-		-> change the k value to increase training dataset. currently, I have used only one random rotated data per image.
+	-> change the k value to increase training dataset.Currently, we have used only two random rotated data per image.
-		-> I have created 360 output class for particular degree.
+	-> We are doing multi-class classification and there are 360 classes for each degree.

-	b) Prediction
-	There is model.h5 file which I have generated after training.
-I am currect predicted rotated angle using this model.
-	Then rotating the given image.
+	-> First, predicting rotated angle using this model then rotating the given image.

 ![Skewed Image](https://github.com/krshubh/SkewedImage/blob/master/word_rotation_dataset/test/000005100.png?raw=true)